 The Master of Business Administration (MBA) program provides the knowledge and skills necessary to successfully formulate, plan, execute and administer sustainable business strategies and operations.
 This program emphasizes broad knowledge and skills in business leadership and management, organizational character development and ethical behavior, and global and regional strategy development and execution.
-In addition, the MBA offers areas of concentration in finance, information technology and marketing.
+In addition, the MBA offers an optional specialization in finance.
 Learners demonstrate the acquisition, mastery and value of the knowledge and skills gained throughout the program through their application to realistic scenario and simulation‐based activities and applied projects.

 This course provides the foundation of economic understanding that business leaders need in managerial decision‐‐‐making.
 Learners will gain a comprehensive overview of economic theory and analysis, using both qualitative and quantitative tools and techniques.
 Topics will illustrate the application of economic thinking to a wide variety of practical situations.

 This course focuses on the interpretation and analysis of accounting information; how managers can make the best use of accounting information, accounting records, systems, and accountants as essential tools and resources for the purpose of making effective financial decisions; and examining current trends in accounting of importance to the manager.
 This course has strong emphasis on the use of spreadsheets as tools to examine and evaluate business problems.

 This course covers models and theories of behavior, and human resources management concepts and processes as they apply to managing individual and work-group behavior in organizations.
 Organizational behavior topics include leadership, organizational character development, motivation, and teamwork.
 Human Resource management topics include human resources strategy, selection, performance evaluation, reward systems, and employee development.
 Heavy emphasis will be on the strategic implications of these topics.